dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 ## Installing Codegen

-First we gotta make sure that the basic GraphQL package is within our dependencies, since GraphQL Code Generator is depends on it:
+First we need to make sure that the basic GraphQL package is within our dependencies, since GraphQL Code Generator depends on it:

 :::shell With `yarn`
     yarn add graphql
 :::